GoogleCloudPlatform/healthcare/utilities/dataflow_kafka_to_hcapi/README.md

 ## Prerequisites before cloning the repository
 1. Create a Google Cloud Project and set up appropriate billing and IAM permissions.
 Refer to the following [link](https://developers.google.com/workspace/guides/create-project) for more information on how to create a GCP project.
 2. Create a GCS Archive and Error bucket.
-Refer following [link](https://cloud.google.com/storage/docs/creating-buckets) for more information on how to create a GCS bucket.
+Refer to the following [link](https://cloud.google.com/storage/docs/creating-buckets) for more information on how to create a GCS bucket.
 3. Create a kafka producer and topic.
-Refer following [link](https://kafka.apache.org/quickstart) for more information on setting up standalone Kafka cluster,Kafka producer and topics.
+Refer to the following [link](https://kafka.apache.org/quickstart) for more information on setting up standalone Kafka cluster,Kafka producer and topics.
 4. Create secrets using Google Cloud secret manager to store kafka server details, API key and secrets if using Confluent Kafka.
 Refer following [link](https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets) for more information on creating secrets using Google Cloud Secret manager.
 5. Create a FHIR store using Healthcare API.
-Refer following [link](https://cloud.google.com/healthcare-api/docs/how-tos/fhir#healthcare-create-fhir-store-console) for more information on how to create a FHIR store and set up necessary permissions.
+Refer to the following [link](https://cloud.google.com/healthcare-api/docs/how-tos/fhir#healthcare-create-fhir-store-console) for more information on how to create a FHIR store and set up necessary permissions.
 6. Understand the FHIR Resources and types of FHIR resources.
 Refer to the following [link](https://build.fhir.org/ig/HL7/US-Core/) for more information on FHIR resources and different types of FHIR resources.

 # Step by Step workflow